 It is vulnerable and innocent, sensitive, curious, creative and playful, craves love, recognition, and validation, and desires connection and safety.

-Loss of a parent, emotional abuse or neglect, severe bullying, family breakup… The list is long.
+Loss of a parent, emotional abuse or neglect, severe bullying, Family Problems… The list is long.
 If the child is left to deal with them alone, it can affect their development.

 This is why intense Healing and Meditation is a great method to guide you through healing your inner child and open yourself up for answers.